ryanrestine/HackTheBox_WriteUps/windows_machines/sauna_notes.md

 [*] Cleaning up...
 ```

-After uploading WinPEaS to the machine and running it, we find some stored AutoLogon credentials for svc_loanmgr:
+After uploading WinPEAS to the machine and running it, we find some stored AutoLogon credentials for svc_loanmgr:

 ```text
 *Evil-WinRM* PS C:\Users\Fsmith\Documents> upload ~/Tools/privesc/winPEASx64.exe